-The oscillation analysis, whose results were published in Nature, is the last link in a long chain of work.
-It amalgamates the effort of the entire collaboration, from those designing and constructing the experiment 20 years ago, to the countless hours of operations shifts taken by people all over the world, to the development of the analyses.
-To do the analysis, we have to construct a model of the entire experiment, painstakingly quantifying how we think each component behaves and how certain we are of that description.
-This includes everything from the neutrino beam (and the proton beam collisions that creates it), the neutrino interactions in our detectors, the density of the Earth between Tokai and Kamioka, to how good our detectors are at measuring the neutrinos.
+To make our measurement we not only need the neutrino beam and the detectors, but also a computer-simulated model of the entire experiment, painstakingly quantifying how we think each component behaves and how certain we are of that description.
+This includes everything from the neutrino beam (and the proton beam collisions that creates it), to the neutrino interactions in our detectors, to the density of the Earth between Tokai and Kamioka, to how good our detectors are at measuring the neutrinos.